** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 LOG(NumberFieldA/NumberFieldB)

-COUNT () - Counts all the values of a multiple value field or all the values in a column.
+COUNT () - A function that counts all the values of a multiple value field or all the values in a column.
 This function counts all the values of the specified field or constant.

 COUNT(15)